chaplonglau/rubyrailstutorial/README.md

 means StaticPagesController is a class that inherits from ApplicationController

 ## Chapter 5
 HTML5shim - HTML5 workaround, include for older browsers

-link_to - first argument is link text, second is URL , third is options hash image_tag - first argument path to an image, second optional hash rails generate- auto creates a sepearate css file for each controller we tend to make a single custom file though asset pipeline- anything in app/assets/stylesheets will auto included as part of the application.css file included in the site layout.
+link_to - first argument is link text, second is URL , third is options hash

+image_tag - first argument path to an image, second optional hash

+rails generate will auto creates a sepearate css file for each controller we tend to make a single custom file though asset pipeline- anything in app/assets/stylesheets will auto included as part of the application.css file included in the site layout.